HackYourFuture/RobotApp/hands-on/hands-on.md

 ### Exercise 3 - convertEnglish function

 Complete the `convertEnglish` function.
-This function should be called with the `englishCommands` array as its argument and convert the array to standard robot commands.
+This function should be called with the `englishCommands` array as its argument and return an array with standard robot commands.

 ```js
 const englishCommands = [